 Academic issues such as grade appeals, extenuating circumstances leading to negative consequences, and ADA violations can feel impossible to rectify if you go it alone.
 However, with the help of a highly experienced attorney, you will never be alone.

-Attorney Joseph D. Lento has a firm understanding of the issues students face and has helped countless students with such concerns at colleges and universities across the United States.
+Attorney Joseph D. Lento has unparalleled understanding of the issues students face and has helped countless students with such concerns at colleges and universities across the United States.
 Contact attorney Joseph D. Lento and the Lento Law Firm at (888) 535-3686 today for help.